mnemonicdevices/docs/README.md

 # documentation

-This repository contains all `mnemonic devices` documentation.
+This repository contains all [mnemonic devices documentation](https://docs.mnemonicdevices.io/).
 It is built with `ruby`, `jekyll`, `bundler` and `just-the-docs`.

 ## Building and previewing locally

-Assuming, [Ruby](https://www.ruby-lang.org/en/documentation/installation/) (Currently using an older version due to serverless configuration restrictions), [Jekyll](https://jekyllrb.com/docs/installation/) and [Bundler](https://bundler.io/) are installed on your computer:
+Assuming, [Ruby](https://www.ruby-lang.org/en/documentation/installation/) (Currently using an older version due to serverless configuration restrictions) and [Bundler](https://bundler.io/) are installed on your computer:

 1. Fork or clone this repository.
 Change your working directory to the root directory of this repository.